Marcus Semien Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.82).
+- The Guardians have a 3.92 team ERA that ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 91 home runs (1.0 per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to allow 95 home runs (one per game), the seventh-fewest in baseball.

-- Civale makes the start for the Guardians, his 10th of the season.
-He is 3-2 with a 2.56 ERA and 44 strikeouts in 52 2/3 innings pitched.
+- The Guardians will send Williams (1-1) out for his fifth start of the season.
+He is 1-1 with a 4.01 ERA and 19 strikeouts through 24 2/3 innings pitched.

-- In his last appearance on Friday against the Kansas City Royals, the right-hander tossed seven scoreless innings while surrendering two hits.
+- In his most recent outing on Saturday against the Kansas City Royals, the righty went 5 2/3 innings, allowing three earned runs while surrendering eight hits.

-- In nine games this season, the 28-year-old has an ERA of 2.56, with 7.5 strikeouts per nine innings.
-Opponents are hitting .207 against him.
+- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.